Dana Rosemary Scallon: 1980s – Catholic music

-1990s – Politics
+1990s

+Catholic music

 Soon after completing a concert tour of England in early 1990, she took her family to Florida for an Easter holiday.
 Her break was interrupted by a request to fly to Irondale, Alabama and make a guest appearance at Eternal Word Television Network's (EWTN) tenth anniversary show.
 Afterwards, the network's founder Mother Angelica enquired if her ex-hotelier husband would like to work there, setting up a retreat centre to look after the hundreds of visitors the network attracted each day.
 Then mid holiday she sang at a Rosary Rally in Palm Beach, and was asked to write a theme song for the Rosary.
 The result was The Rosary, an album released with Heart Beat Records in 1991 that has amassed over a million sales around the world.

 By August 1991 the Scallons were living in Mountain Brook, close to EWTN's headquarters where Damien now worked.
 Thoughts of winding down her career were dashed when her husband was asked if his wife would like to work there, presenting a music programme.
 Say Yes became the first TV series she made for them.
 Three more followed: We Are One Body, Backstage and Dana and friends.
 With this exposure she became a popular Catholic music singer, appearing at conferences and public gatherings across America.
 Heart Beat Records, the US Catholic music label, issued a number of her music and prayer albums.

 To help celebrate the sixth World Youth Day event held in Cherry Creek State Park, Denver in 1993, she was invited to sing in the presence of Pope John Paul II the theme song for the occasion, "We Are One Body", a song she composed herself.
 She also sang at the World Youth Day celebrations held in Paris in 1997, Toronto in 2002 and Sydney in 2008.

+Politics

 In June 1997, she received a letter from the Christian Community Centre in Ireland suggesting she seek election as president of Ireland.
 Having no interest in politics at the time, and never having heard of that organisation, she threw the "incredible" proposal in the bin.
 But they persisted and similar mail arrived from other people.
 Then the media got involved.
 She eventually decided to seek nomination as a candidate in the 1997 Irish presidential election, standing as an Independent under the name Dana Rosemary Scallon.
 Her campaign was based on the Irish Constitution and her belief that it could only be amended with the agreement of the Irish people by public ballot.
 She became the first-ever presidential candidate to secure a nomination solely from County and City Councils, rather than from members of the Oireachtas.
 Polling day was 31 October, and Scallon received 175,458 of the first-preference votes (13.8%), coming third to Fianna Fáil's candidate and eventual winner Mary McAleese.
 Before returning to America she told reporters: "I may not be a president, but I am a precedent."